 - The members of the Board shall be notified by the Recording Secretary of the time and place of Board meetings at least one week before the time of such meetings.

-- The Order of Business shall be: a) minutes of previous meeting, b) Business arising from these minutes, c) Treasurer’s business, d) reports of Committees and Group Chairpersons4 and e) and other business.
+- The Order of Business shall be: a) minutes of the previous meeting, b) Business arising from these minutes, c) Treasurer’s business, d) reports of Committees and Group Chairpersons4 and e) and other business.

 Article V – Annual General Meeting

-- The Order of Business shall be: a) Minutes of previous Annual General meeting, b) Business arising from these minutes, c) President’s report, d) Treasurer’s report, e) Reports of the Group Chairpersons4 f) Presentation of Awards, g) election of Officers and h) and other business.
+- The Order of Business shall be: a) Minutes of previous Annual General Meeting, b) Business arising from these minutes, c) President’s report, d) Treasurer’s report, e) Reports of the Group Chairpersons4 f) Presentation of Awards, g) election of Officers and h) and other business.

 Article VI – Amendments

 - 1. Amendments to these By-Laws may be made at any Board meeting provided that the text of the proposed amendment has been included in writing in the notice of the meeting.

 Adopted this 24th day of May.
 1961